-There is a set of effective strategies that prevent mother-to-child transmission (MTCT) from taking place.
+There is a set of effective strategies that prevent vertical transmission from taking place.
 These are called PMTCT - prevention of mother-to-child transmission.

 Many women living with HIV have given birth to HIV-negative children by taking these precautions: